MMRIZE/MMM-Scenes2/README.md

 ## Demo
 [![MMM-Scenes2 Demo](https://img.youtube.com/vi/VgL6rIedXqI/maxresdefault.jpg) Click To Play](https://www.youtube.com/watch?v=VgL6rIedXqI)
 Click it to see the DEMO.
-It's configuration file is in `/examples/config.js.example`
+Its configuration file is in `/examples/config.js.example`

 ## Successor of `MMM-Scenes`
-Since MM 2.25, a new feature `animateCSS` is introduced into the MagicMirror.
+Since MM 2.25, a new feature, `animateCSS` is introduced into the MagicMirror.

-By this update, my previous `MMM-Scenes` would be obsoleted.
-So I remake a new module for MM 2.25
+With this update, my previous `MMM-Scenes` would be obsoleted.
+So I remade a new module for MM 2.25
-- The update can provide more number of effects now. ( without my effort. :D )
+- The update can provide more effects now. ( without my effort. :D )
-- I guess custom animation is rarely used, and most use-cases would be covered by this update.
-So I decide to drop it.
+- custom animation is rarely used, and this update would cover most use cases.
+So I decided to drop it.
-- I redesign structure more simply and intuitively. (`role` is introduced.)
+- I redesigned the structure more simply and intuitively. (`role` is introduced.)

 ## Concept
 The scenario of the MM screen is made up of a series of scenes.
 Each module has its role in its appearance scenes to enter and exit by design.

-When a scene begins, all modules whose roles end, will be expelled, and all modules that have the parts in that scene will be admitted.
+When a scene begins, all modules whose roles end will be expelled, and all modules with the parts in that scene will be admitted.

 As described in the scenario, your MM screen will play a drama with modules.

 ## Features
-- control show/hide modules by assigning role names into the module's class
+- control show/hide modules by assigning role names to the module's class
 - various animations for modules exit/enter
 - control scenes by notification and WebURL endpoints.
 - Loop control